Know and Respect Your Body Clock

 But sadly, more often than not the case is the opposite.
 We function in an auto-pilot mode heading slowly but steadily towards a crash.
 We let our mind freely give in to our urges.
 We have little discipline and follow no schedule.

 Our mind is a powerful disruptive force that goes against nature’s design and causes great imbalance.
-An imbalanced force cannot survive for a long time, which is why it is so essential to recognise and respect our natural body clock.
+An imbalanced force cannot survive for a long time, which is why it is so essential to recognize and respect our natural body clock.

 3. Respecting The Body Clock – Importance And Advantages